|Head of Science|

 All pupils study the WJEC GCSE Science specification in Year 9 and will follow one of the following courses in Year 10 and 11:

-The Separate Science and GCSE Science (Double Award) follow the WJEC specification.
+A decision on the most appropriate GCSE course for pupils is taken based on assessment throughout Year 9.
 Pupils will sit external examinations in Year 10 and 11, dependent on the course they follow.
 The Department has an excellent record of examination success at GCSE and A Level and staff are continually adapting teaching methods to reflect modern developments in education.

 Studying Science encourages students to be curious about the world around them and discuss issues that may affect their own lives, society and the future of the world.
 The skills and techniques taught throughout KS3 allow them opportunities to find explanations.
 The KS3 course follows the national curriculum and engages learners at many levels, linking direct practical experience with scientific ideas.
 Experiments and models are used to develop and evaluate explanations, encouraging critical and creative thought.
 Pupils learn how knowledge and understanding in science have developed from a foundation based on evidence.
 They discover how scientific ideas contribute to technological change – affecting industry, business and medicine and improving quality of life.